 - Neuroticism: Neuroticism is the tendency of showing anger, anxiety, and all other kinds of negative emotions.
 People with high levels of neuroticism are more aggressive and tend to have less mental stability as compared to people with less neuroticism.
 According to Hans Eysenck’s “Theory of Personality”, neuroticism is interlinked with a low tolerance in stressful situations.

-Importance of Behavioral Assessment
+Importance of Behavioral Assessment Test

 Hiring a candidate requires a lot of time and dedication.
 A wrong candidate means a wrong investment for the company.
 Along with the educational and technical skills, a candidate requires to have the right set of mind.
-The candidate should be an ideal person who can shape his character with the working environment of the company and can generate a healthy relationship with his colleagues.
+The candidate should be an ideal person who can shape his character in the working environment of the company and can generate a healthy relationship with his colleagues.

 Psychologists execute various techniques to evaluate the personality of a person.
 Some of the common techniques as undertaken by psychologists are: